 Matthew Miller

-Position: PhD Student
+Position: PhD

 I’m a PhD candidate working to understand and improve video chat as a tool to form and maintain relationships.